-In an effort to be more transparent with you guys, I’m going to publish our editorial and gear guidelines here.
+In an effort to be more transparent, our editorial and gear guidelines are published here.

-This site is essentially a costly experiment—at least for me—as to whether the old-fashioned principles of blogging1/journalism can survive in a world where pageviews thrive under the current business model.
-I primarily consider the site a startup in the purest sense; startups have no known established business models, and from a pure business perspective, media companies have no sound business model.
-Sorry, folks.
+This site is essentially a costly experiment—at least for us—as to whether the old-fashioned principles of blogging1/journalism can survive in a world where pageviews thrive under the current business model.

-Please keep in mind that like any startup that these guidelines may change over the course of time.
+Please keep in mind that like any organization that these guidelines may change over the course of time.
 We’ll do our best to update this accordingly.

 - Do you receive travel compensation?